bitfocus/companion-module-youtube-live/HELP.md

 ## YouTube Live

+This module will allow you to control YouTube live streams.

 ### Available actions

 - **Start a stream**  - this action starts a YouTube stream and makes it available for viewing.